Professional Development Information

 - Identifying and qualifying opportunities into business cases

-- Preparing business cases with strong supporting budgets and methodology
+- Developing strong supporting budgets and methodology

 Continuing Education Contact Hours: 7